Auralquiz is a simple music quiz game for GNU/Linux, using your own music files. It is free software (as in freedom, as well as in price).

 You can report bugs at the issue tracker: https://gitlab.com/auralquiz/auralquiz-dev/issues

-As of April 2012, the game (version 0.8.1) is mostly complete, although there a few more options and details I want to add.
-There are several enhancements in the git repository, along with new translations provided by some very nice people, for the upcoming 0.9.0 version.
+As of July 2016, the game (version 0.9.0) is mostly complete, although there a few more options and details I want to add at some point.

 You can see all posts related to this game in the Auralquiz category.